 My Home: Vancouver Island

-I’ve lived in Victoria, BC, on the unceded Coast Salish Territories of the Lekwungen and W_SÁNEC peoples for nearly three years.
-I am grateful to be a guest in this area, and I love exploring this area and the Southern Gulf Islands.
+I am grateful to live on beautiful Vancouver Island in the unceded Coast Salish Territory of the Lekwungen and W̱SÁNEĆ nations.
+I love exploring this area and the Southern Gulf Islands.
 The ocean and islands offer endless creative fodder for the imagination.

 With generous support from Canada Council for the Arts/Conseil des arts du Canada, I am currently working on a memoir about coming of age in the Transcendental Meditation movement.